 Juvenile idiopathic arthritis (JIA) is the term given to a group of conditions that result in joint inflammation in children before the age of 16 years.
-It is an autoimmune condition caused by the formation of autoantibodies that target the synovial membranes of the affected joints.
+JIA is an autoimmune condition caused by the formation of autoantibodies that target the synovial membranes of the affected joints.
 This is the most common rheumatic condition to affect children.

 Over two-thirds of children with JIA continue to have joint and eye involvement in adult life.
 Joint pain can lead to a poor functional outcome over the long term.
 This means the child may be unable to participate freely in play, school activities, as well as in other social interactions.
 This could result in both psychological and physical distress.

-Markers of future joint damage include:
+Markers of future joint damage in JIA patients include:

-- Severe arthritis within the first two years of onset, with initial involvement of more than 1 joint, involvement of at least one joint in the upper limb, or an ESR above 100 mm/hr predicted progression of joint destruction in pauci-articular forms
+- Severe arthritis within the first two years of onset, with initial involvement of more than 1 joint, involvement of at least one joint in the upper limb, or an ESR above 100 mm/hr predicted progression of joint destruction in pauciarticular forms

-- Sacro-iliitis in psoriatic JIA patients who were male and HLA-B27-positive
+- Sacroiliitis in psoriatic JIA patients who were male and HLA-B27-positive

 - Involvement of the leg, especially the tarsals and the knee, predicted sacroiliitis in enthesitis-related JIA

 Markers of other complications can include a family history of psoriasis in oligoarticular JIA that is associated with chronic uveitis, and secondary amyloidosis (4%) linked to systemic JIA.

-Macrophage activation syndrome (MAS) is a feature of systemic JIA, and may be present in either clinical or subclinical form in almost all patients who have active forms of this subset of JIA.
+Macrophage activation syndrome (MAS) is a feature of systemic JIA and may be present in an either clinical or subclinical form in almost all patients who have active forms of this subset of JIA.

-Other Complications of JIA
+Other complications of JIA

 Complications due to treatment mainly encompass three broad categories: